lansotto/project3/README.md

 We wanted to draw comparisons between movie genres and determine if there are any differences between genres according to budget, revenue and voter rating.

+You can select see our interactive Dashboard here: https://lansotto.github.io/project3/templates/index.html

 ## Tools & Technology